Maidstone FC

-Maidstone Rugby Club is an English rugby union club based in Maidstone, Kent.
-The men's first XV currently compete in Counties 2 - a league at the eighth tier of the English rugby union system following the club's relegation from London 2 South East at the end of the 2019–20 season.
+Maidstone Football Club is an English rugby union club based in Maidstone, Kent.
+The men's first XV currently compete in Counties 2 Kent - a league at the eighth tier of the English rugby union system.
 The club has thriving mini and youth sections, with enjoyment and development a priority.
-There are 4 men's senior teams, catering for all ages and abilities.
+There are three men's senior teams, catering for all ages and abilities, along with a senior women's team.